 Long QT syndrome refers to a condition in which there is an abnormally long QT interval on the electrocardiogram.
-It can be inherited ("congenital long QT") or induced by drugs or abnormal levels of the salts normally found in the blood, such as potassium and magnesium ("acquired long QT").
+It can be inherited ("congenital long QT") or acquired ("acquired long QT") such as induced by drugs or abnormally low levels of the salts normally found in the blood, such as potassium and magnesium.
 The inherited form occurs due to abnormalities in certain proteins in the heart cells, and these protein abnormalities are in turn caused by abnormalities in the genes that produce those proteins.
-Some people, despite having a normal QT interval under normal conditions, may develop a prolonged QT and associated rhythm abnormalities when taking certain medications; this tendency may also be inherited, and is the subject of our research effort.
+Many people, despite having a normal QT interval under normal conditions, may develop a prolonged QT and associated rhythm abnormalities when taking certain medications; this tendency may also be inherited.
 A list of drugs that prolong the QT interval or cause Torsades de Pointes can be found on our site at View the QT Drugs List.

 Torsades de Pointes